 Other states’ PDMPs.
 MDH is working to establish interoperability with other programs so that prescribers and dispensers in Maryland can access data in other states’ PDMPs, and vice versa.
 It is expected that this functionality will be implemented in 2014.

 , composed of four medical practitioners and a pharmacist appointed by the MDH Secretary.
 The TAC reviews requests for prescription information from investigators and other states’ PDMP and provides clinical guidance and interpretation of the data requested to the Department and the data recipient.

 The PDMP also makes prescription data available for researchers, public education and reporting purposes.
 However, information that could identify a patient, prescriber, dispenser or any other individual is redacted before disclosure.

 Prescription information obtained from the PDMP may only be re-disclosed by the original recipient to facilitate the treatment of a patient.

 7. Who is responsible for oversight and operation of the PDMP?

-The Department of Health and Mental Hygiene (DHMH), Behavioral Health Administration (BHA) is responsible for oversight of the PDMP.
-DHMH receives ongoing advice and consultation from the
+(MDH), Behavioral Health Administration (BHA) is responsible for oversight of the PDMP.
+MDH receives ongoing advice and consultation from the

 Advisory Board on Prescription Drug Monitoring